EngAhmedSalah/Budgie-Birds-Mail-Client/README.md

 ## How to use it:
 * clone the repository and open it using any java IDE.
-* add libraries that attached in the repository to your java IDE.
+* add libraries (libs) that attached in the repository to your java IDE.
 * open controller/mainController and add your gmail email address and password. then run the app